RTHyman/Adafruit_1.5_OLED_Photon/README.md

 DC and RESET may be set to any pin, but the example defaults to D5 & D6.

 Any combination of pins may be used for software SPI, but the display will update more slowly.

 API documentation
 See https://learn.adafruit.com/adafruit-gfx-graphics-library/

+##How to use with Particle IDE

+-Search for the following library in the IDE: Adafruit_SSD1351_Photon -Use the example: OLED_test.ino.
+This will create a new app named oled-test.ino -Search for the following library in the IDE: ADAFRUIT_MFGFX.
+Add to your oled-test.ino test file -Verify the code before running.
+If you run into any errors, it is likely due to not getting the correct libraries.
+-Run code

 Credits
 This is based on a collection of work from other tallented developers, 99.9% of the credit goes to them.